Research Skills: Back to the Sources

 Full course description

-This training stimulates a critical and methodical attitude towards sources.
+This training teaches a critical and methodical attitude towards sources.
 At the end of this training, students will be able to:

-• Appreciate the importance of primary sources for the study of historical phenomena;
+Appreciate the importance of primary sources for the study of historical and contemporary phenomena;

 Recognise the diﬀerent characteristics and pitfalls of several types of primary sources;

 Apply the quality control criteria of authenticity, credibility and representativity to any given source.